putnich/dict2vec/dict-dl/README.md

 Generate strong/weak pairs
 --------------------------

-To generate strong and weak pairs, you need a pre-trained word embeddings to compute the K closest neighbours (used to form additional strong pairs).
+To generate strong and weak pairs, you need pre-trained word embeddings to compute the K closest neighbours (used to form additional strong pairs).
 Then run :